New Madison Community Freedge offers Free Food for All, 24/7

 Free Community Refrigerator

-November 21, 2025 – Madison County now has a Free Community Refrigerator – a collaborative effort aimed at increasing access to fresh food, reducing waste, and supporting neighbors in need.
+November 21, 2025 - Madison County now has a Free Community Refrigerator - a collaborative effort aimed at increasing access to fresh food, reducing waste, and supporting neighbors in need.
 This new resource is made possible through a partnership with the N.C.
-Cooperative Extension Madison County Center, the Madison County Health Department, My Sisters Place and volunteers like you!
+Cooperative Extension Madison County Center, the Madison County Health Department, My Sister's Attic Thrift Storeand volunteers like you!

 “I’m thrilled to welcome the Freedge program to Madison County,” said Tammy Cody, Health Director of the Madison County Health Department.
 “Food insecurity remains one of our community’s biggest challenges, and this initiative will help get free, fresh, healthy foods—especially fruits and vegetables—to our residents.
 Programs like Freedge not only address hunger but also support long-term health by making nutritious options accessible 24/7.
 Far too many Madison County families still struggle to afford nutritious food.
 This program will offer a dignified, no-questions-asked way for residents to access fresh fruits, vegetables, and other items as they become available.
 This is a powerful tool for promoting both food security and better health across our community.”